drewabramo12/working_with_vba/README.md

 ## Results

 Through the help of groupwork, I was able to refactor the code to have the run times be cut down by up to .06 seconds.
-As seen in the below imgages.
+As seen in the below imgages:

 ![AllStocks_2017](https://github.com/drewabramo12/working_with_vba/blob/main/AllStocks_2017.PNG)
 ![AllStocksRefactor_2017](https://github.com/drewabramo12/working_with_vba/blob/main/AllStocksRefactor_2017.PNG)
 ![AllStocks_2018](https://github.com/drewabramo12/working_with_vba/blob/main/AllStocks_2018.PNG)